Tristan Jepson: Comedy

-He was educated at Trinity Grammar School and the University of New South Wales.
 While still an undergraduate law student, he began to write and perform comedy as director of the University of New South Wales' Law Revue.

-On graduation in 2003, he joined the cast of the AFI Award nominated sketch comedy TV programme Big Bite, where he was perhaps best known for impersonations of Tom Gleisner in parody sketches of The Panel.
+After graduating in 2003, he joined the cast of the AFI Award nominated sketch comedy TV programme Big Bite, where he was perhaps best known for impersonations of Tom Gleisner in parody sketches of The Panel.